• Contact Info

 This course focuses on the environment as a source of conflict in international and intranational contexts.
 Considers natural resource scarcity and extraction as causes of conflict and violence, the growing phenomenon of climate-change-induced migration, as well as the effects of war on the environment.
 Prospects for conflict intervention involving multiparty stakeholders, international cooperation, and environmentally sustainable development practices are explored as methods for resolving these situations.

-• PACS 4500 - Senior Seminar in Peace, Conflict and Security Studies
+• PACS 4500 - Senior Seminar: Research in Conflict Contexts

 Background